Learn

 Is there something you would like to say to a supervisor or colleague, and you are struggling to find a way to say it?
 Do you find it challenging to have an uncomfortable conversation?
 In this workshop, we will discuss what is meant by a courageous conversation, and where these conversations fit in the supervisory relationship.
 This workshop will be comprised of case studies and reflective group discussions; we gently request you attend with an openness to engage in group dialogue.
 We will also spend time highlighting interpersonal approaches and skills to help you have these conversations.

-CGMS participated in a number of graduate student orientations and faculty meetings in 2024 and into 2025.
+CGMS participated in a number of graduate student orientations and faculty meetings in 2025.
 We enjoyed meeting you!

 Please feel welcome to invite us to attend a future faculty / staff meeting, student orientation / group meeting, etc., to provide a 10–15 minute introduction of the CGMS service.
 For further details and scheduling a visit, contact us at cgms@utoronto.ca.